marckean/Azure-DSC-Template/README.md

 - Gives you the choice to use either an **Existing** vNet, or a **Non-Existing** vNet.
 It will setup a new vNet if you choose **Non-Existing**.

+- Deploys a **vNet** into a separate '**Shared**' Resource Group (Cross Resource Group Deployment), a resource group used for shared resources.
+The concept being, general Azure resources i.e. a vNet are deployed into separate resource groups.

 - Uses the **Copy** element with **Resource iteration**, giving you the choice of how many data disks you want to deploy.

-- Deploys a vNet into a separate Resource Group (Cross Resource Group Deployment), a resource group used for shared resources

 ### This Repo:
 - Leverages the **DSC extension** to run the configuration on the VM (**DSC\ConfigurationData.ps1**).
 When running the **DSC extension**, the JSON template also feeds parameter values into this **DSC configuration script** via the DSC extension: